Code repository hosting for Nordic research software

 If you are not sure whether you can use the system, please contact

-Register your user account using your university email account.
+- Register your user account using your university email account.

-firstname.lastname@example.org where you state your affiliation and in two
+firstname.lastname@example.org where you state your affiliation and in one or two

 sentences (or more) describe briefly why you would like to use this service